Small Sacrifices

-Small Sacrifices is a 1989 American made-for-television crime drama film written by Joyce Eliason and based on the best-selling true crime book by Ann Rule of the same name.
+Small Sacrifices is a 1989 American made-for-television crime drama film written by Joyce Eliason and based on the true crime book of the same name by Ann Rule.
 The film is about Diane Downs and the murder and attempted murder of her three children.
 It stars Farrah Fawcett, Ryan O'Neal, Gordon Clapp, John Shea, and Emily Perkins.
 The film premiered in two parts on ABC on November 12 and 14, 1989.

 Plot

 On 19 May 1983, at approximately 10:48 p.m, Diane Downs drives to McKenzie-Willamette Hospital in Springfield, Oregon with a gunshot wound to her arm.
 She claims that an unknown assailant attempted to carjack her and shot her three children: Karen, 8, Shauna, 7, and Robby, 3.

-Her eldest daughter Karen suffers a temporary loss of speech due to a stroke after the shooting, but recovers sufficiently to serve as a witness in court against her mother; her youngest daughter Shauna was dead on arrival, and Diane's son is paralyzed due to the gunshot.
+Her eldest daughter Karen suffers a temporary loss of speech due to a stroke after the shooting but recovers sufficiently to serve as a witness in court against her mother; her youngest daughter Shauna was dead on arrival, and Diane's son is paralyzed due to the gunshot.
 She is eventually tried and convicted of murder and attempted murder.
 During the trial, the prosecution plays Duran Duran's "Hungry Like the Wolf" to demonstrate to the jury Diane's choice of song used to motivate her to kill.

 Diane Downs is sentenced to life in prison, and her two surviving children are adopted by the prosecutor Frank Joziak and his wife, Lola.

 Differences from book

-Downs' children Christie, Cheryl and Danny were renamed Karen, Shauna, and Robbie for the film.
+Downs' children, Christie, Cheryl, and Danny, were renamed Karen, Shauna, and Robbie for the film.
 Her ex-husband, Steve, was renamed Boyd Paul.
-The prosecutor and his wife who later adopted Christie and Danny were also renamed.
-In both the book and movie Downs' lover, Robert Knickerbocker, was renamed Lew Lewiston.
+The prosecutor and his wife, who later adopted Christie and Danny, were also renamed.
+In both the book and movie, Downs' lover, Robert Knickerbocker, was renamed Lew Lewiston.

 Reception

-Upon its broadcast, the film was met with wide acclaim.
-It scored three Emmy Award nominations, including Outstanding Comedy/Drama Special and Outstanding Lead Actress in a Miniseries or Special (Farrah Fawcett).
+The film met with wide acclaim.
+It scored three Emmy Award nominations, including Outstanding Comedy/Drama Special, and Outstanding Lead Actress in a Miniseries or Special (Farrah Fawcett).

-Small Sacrifices also received a Peabody Award, which cited the high quality of both the show and Fawcett's performance:
+It received a Peabody Award, which cited the high quality of both the show and Fawcett's performance:

 "This terrifying true story, based on Ann Rule’s best-selling book, marked a high point in television drama for 1989.
 At the heart of the chilling tale of a mother’s mental illness and unthinking cruelty is the performance of Farrah Fawcett.
 With this portrayal, Farrah Fawcett has forever put to rest the image of her talents associated with Charlie's Angels.
 Ably assisted by Ryan O'Neal, with exceptional writing by Joyce Eliason and direction by David Greene, Ms. Fawcett brings a sense of realism rarely seen in television miniseries.
 For a drama of unusual power, a Peabody Award to Small Sacrifices."